Double Glazing Repairs

 If you live in Hampshire, you likely have uPVC or aluminium windows and doors.
 They were probably sold to you with the promise of being "maintenance-free."
 However, "low maintenance" does not mean "no maintenance."

 Issues like coastal corrosion (common near Portsmouth/Southampton) and hard water deposits (common in Andover) can cause components to fail.
 But the good news?
 You rarely need to replace the whole window.
-Most issues can be fixed for a fraction of the cost.
+Most issues can be fixed for a fraction of the cost of a full installation.

 | Issue | Repair Solution | Est. Repair Cost | Est. Replacement Cost |